http-wasm/http-wasm/content/http-handler.md

 WebAssembly has a virtual machine architecture where the *host* is the embedding process and the *guest* is a program compiled into the WebAssembly Binary Format, also known as Wasm.
-The Abstract Binary Interface (ABI) is the contract between the *host* and the *guest*, primarily defining functions each side can import.
+The Application Binary Interface (ABI) is the contract between the *host* and the *guest*, primarily defining functions each side can import.